Overview

 - Customize the Redirect URL for first-time visitors ("Welcome" page), returning visitors ("Welcome Back" page), and logged-out visitors ("Come back soon" page)

-- Restrict autoregistration to Facebook friends, Facebook fans, Facebook group members, explicitly invited users (via Secure Invites), everyone, or no one
+- Restrict autoregistration to Facebook friends, Facebook fans, explicitly invited users (via Secure Invites), everyone, or no one

 - Send a customizable welcome mail to autoregistered users (with their generated login and password)

-- Silently handle "double-logins" (Mouseover for more information)
+- Silently handle "double-logins" (Click for more info)

-- Customize all visible text (Mouseover for more information)
+- Customize all visible text (Click for more info)

-- Show the user's avatar (when logged in)
+- Show the user's avatar next to their username (when logged in)

 - Simultaneously logout of Facebook and the local blog